 It is possible that posttraumatic growth helps offset the negative influences of self-stigma towards mental illness, thwarted belongingness and perceived burdensomeness on suicide risk.
 Posttraumatic growth represents a positive change in one's identity following traumatic exposure (Calhoun & Tedeschi, 2013; Tedeschi & Calhoun, 2006).
 The very definition of posttraumatic growth suggests that one must experience both a trauma and associated traumatic distress before one can realize the positive benefits of their experience.
-In other words, the negative aspects of posttrauma experience, while challenging and difficult to navigate, form a necessary foundation for later growth (Tedeschi & Calhoun, 1996, 2004).
+In other words, the negative aspects of posttraumatic growth (Tedeschi & Calhoun, 1996, 2004).
 Individuals describing posttraumatic growth often report higher degrees of new possibilities and personal strength (Konvisser, 2013) and their trauma narratives reflect an integration of affect and cognition, as demonstrated by intellectual awareness (i.e., talking about the event and their experience)